emishulovin/Jammming-React-Full-Website/README.md

 # Jammming (a proper Jamstack :))
 Derived from the Codecademy Jammming project, with some extras.

-Project is hosted on jammminglazer.surge.sh
+Project is hosted on http://www.jammminglazer.surge.sh